-AI is becoming a part of nearly every business function—and finance is no exception.
 For financial planning and analysis (FP&A) teams, AI offers a way to process large amounts of data, identify trends, and support decisions faster than traditional methods.

-This article explains what AI means in the context of FP&A. It also outlines how it works, where it adds value, and what to expect when integrating it into your finance processes.
+This article explains what AI means in the context of FP&A. It also outlines how it works, where it adds value, and what to expect when you're integrating it into your finance processes.

-What is AI in FP&A and why it matters
+What is AI in FP&A and Why It Matters

 Here's how traditional FP&A compares to AI-powered FP&A: